 Getting around Thailand or to Laos

 If you’re looking to continue to explore Thailand, we’d recommend checking out Bookaway for the best trains, bus and transfer options.
 They have amazing 24 hour support and many options have great cancellation options – which is a bit of a relief, when you need to change travel plans.
 Trust us, that happens more than you’d expect.

-If you are also travelling to Laos from Chiang Mai – Bookaway have a great option to take you to Huay Xai, which is the border crossing and start of the two day slow boat to Luang Prabang.
+If you are also travelling to Laos from Chiang Mai – Bookaway have a great bus & boat option, which takes you to the Thailand/Laos border crossing and then the infamous two day slow boat to Luang Prabang.
 A really amazing expereince that we did earlier this year.

 When you think of Thailand, coffee is probably not the first thing that comes to mind.
 However, the country has a buzzing coffee culture, most so here in the north like Chiang Mai and Chiang Rai.
 You’ll find the locals are hugely passionate about the coffee bean, and we had many a conversation with guides and tuk tuk drivers about the best place to drink it.

 In Chiang Mai, one shop continues to lead the caffeine wars: Akha Ama Coffee.
 The owner was still a young boy when he found his love in the dark brew and decided to grow, source, grind and sell his own coffee.

 There is more than one branch in Chiang Mai, but head to the ‘La Fattoria’ outlet for authentic Thai coffee.
 Sit on the front porch to see the city life pass you by.

 Location: Tambon Si Phum Mueang Chiang Mai District, Chiang Mai 50200, Thailand